avehtari/modelselection/README.md

 * Piironen, J. and Vehtari, A. (2016), Comparison of Bayesian predictive methods for model selection, Statistics and Computing 27(3), 711–735.
 [Online](https://doi.org/10.1007/s11222-016-9649-y)
 * Piironen, J., and Vehtari, A. (2017).
-On the Hyperprior Choice for the Global Shrinkage Parameter in the Horseshoe Prior.
+On the hyperprior choice for the global shrinkage parameter in the horseshoe prior.
 Proceedings of the 20th International Conference on Artificial Intelligence and Statistics, PMLR 54:905-913.
   [Online](http://proceedings.mlr.press/v54/piironen17a.html)